Pascalduc/MechaCar_Statistical_Analysis/README.md

 ![t-test_lot](Resources/t-test_lot.png)

 The t-test for each lot is 1, 0.6072 and 0.04168.
-This means the Mean of 1500 and 1500.2 for lot 1 and 2 are not different from the population Mean but the Mean of 1496.14 for lot 3 is significantly different.
+This means the mean of 1500 and 1500.2 for lot 1 and 2 are not significantly different from the population mean but the mean of 1496.14 for lot 3 is significantly different.
 Therefore, it is not random and the manufacturing equipment for that lot may need to be re-qualibrated.